 Ubuntu comes with a powerful set of keyboard shortcuts that you can utilize in order to increase your productivity through minimum effort.
 When you have a good grip on the shortcuts, you can avoid using the mouse; which saves a lot of time.
 You can also focus more on your work rather than following the mouse pointer.
 Keyboards shortcuts are especially useful if you do a lot of text editing; your hand muscles will actually thank you for avoiding the mouse.
-In this article, we will mention some useful keyboard shortcuts for Ubuntu and also show you how to create a custom shortcut for a task that you frequently perform.
+In this article, we will mention many useful keyboard shortcuts for Ubuntu and also show you how to create a custom shortcut for a task that you frequently perform.

 Before heading forward with the article, please note the following points: